 - 1. After surgery, a cast or a plastic surgical shoe should be worn to stabilize the joint.
 Complete recovery takes approximately 6 weeks.
-During this period, a crutch may be necessary to assist walking. - 2.
-After soft tissue procedures and surgical corrections of hallux valgus, the patient has to refrain from walking for at least 6-8weeks. - 3.
+During this period, a crutch may be necessary to assist walking. - 2. crutch may be necessary to assist walking has to refrain from walking for at least 6-8weeks. - 3.
 Three months after surgery, he or she can start walking but has to wear shoes with wide shoe boxes, walk on heels and keep the toes off the ground. - 4.
-In another 3 months' time, walking in normal shoes can usually resume.
+In another 3 months' time, walking in normal shoes can usually resume. - 5.
+Follow up on schedule as instructed by your doctor.